 Life has ups and downs and experiencing a range of emotions is a normal and a valid response.
 The good news is we are all in the driver’s seat when it comes to preventive healthcare and our wellbeing—we can and should take time to nourish ourselves through small daily acts of self-kindness.
 And music is one tool we have at our disposal.

 Health and Wellbeing Queensland works to bring Queenslanders evidence-based health and wellbeing programs, many of which can be done accompanied by our good friend music!
 Check out 10,000 Steps, Heart Foundation Walking, and of course cooking up a storm with some tunes and inspiration via the Queensland Country Women’s Association Country Kitchens program.

 Our (not so secret) agenda is to encourage and enable Queenslanders to prioritise their health and wellbeing.
-Given the circumstances of 2020, now more than ever it’s essential we take time to nourish ourselves, family and friends.
+Given the ongoing nature of the pandemic, now more than ever it’s essential we take time to nourish ourselves, family and friends.
 And one of the most simple, pleasurable and evidence-backed ways we can all improve our wellbeing is to listen to music.
 Like, really listen.
 Full immersion.

 So, next time you need some ‘me’ time, here’s eight musically inspired things you can do:

 - Find a playlist on your favourite music app that calms, soothes or makes you happy.
 Better yet, create a play list of your own